-The monitoring system provides information of the extent of support given to the citizens.
-Table 4 shows how often support is given for citizens receiving support at the last period of reporting in February/March 2012.
-It can be noticed that 39 per cent of the citizens have received daily support.
-This reflects how the support given by on-site staff in the group homes has also been reported in the monitoring system.
-A further 38 per cent are reported to receive support once or twice a week.
-16 percent have received support about every second week.
-Only 8 per cent (4 persons) have received support only about once a month or less.
-The latter probably reflects the cases where it is difficult for the team to deliver support to the citizen for instance if the citizen resists support visits or it is difficult to make an appointment if the citizen is not at home or responding to phone calls.
-It can be noticed that this group with whom there is little contact is small.
+The monitoring system provides information on the extent of support given to the citizens.
+Table 4 shows how often support is given for citizens receiving support.
+Only data from the last measurement period in November 2012 is included.
+Only citizens attached to the team at the time of measurement (for each period) are included.
+A few citizens have not allowed for data to be collected.

+18 per cent of the ACT-citizens receive daily support.
+This mainly reflects the availability of on-site support in one of the group homes.
+The majority of the citizens receive support from about two times a week to about every second week.
+13 per cent (7 persons) have received support only once a month or less in November 2013.
+This probably reflects cases where it is difficult for the team to deliver support to the citizen for instance if the citizen resists support visits or it is difficult to make an appointment if the citizen is not at home or responding to phone calls.

-Count Per cent
+Frequency of support Per cent (count)

-Daily 20 39
+Daily 18 (10)

-About two times a week 10 20
+About two times a week 13 (7)

-About once a week 9 18
+About once a week 36 (20)

-Every second week 8 16
+Every second week 20 (11)

-About once a month or less 4 8
+About once a month or less 13 (7)

-Total 51 100
+Total 100 (55)

-Table 4: How often has support been provided (on average within last three months)
+Table 4: How often has support been provided (citizens receiving support in November 2012, on average within last three months)

 Also the duration of support visits is recorded in the monitoring system.
 Briefer and more frequent contacts in the group homes probably explain why some visits are relatively short.
-However, two thirds of support visits last longer than 45 minutes and one out of four visits even last more than $1\frac{1}{2}$ hours.
+However, two thirds of support visits last longer than 45 minutes and one out of four visits even last more than 11⁄2 hours.
+This underlines how the individual support provided from the ACT-team is relatively intensive.